Trouva/product-technical-tests/challenges/DevOps.design_challenge.md

 ## Submitting the challenge

-Once you have something ready email it over to alex@trouva.com.
-If you have any questions or want some extra insight then also drop George an email and he will be happy to help.
+Once you have something ready email it over to tech-test@trouva.com.